Filip7/project/README.md

 project
 =======
-This is where I play with Java and GitHub for learning.
+This is where I play with Java and GitHub in learning purposes.